Jiawei-Fu/academic_website/content/authors/admin/_index.md

 My research primarily focuses on Quantitative Methods and Formal Theory, specifically on *Causal Mechanisms* and *Causal Inference*.
 My dissertation develops theoretical foundations and statistical methods for identifying and estimating mediation effects in the social sciences.
 One of the essays, co-authored with Tara Slough, has been awarded the [2024 Gosnell Prize for Excellence in Political Methodology](https://polmeth.org/gosnell-prize).
 Currently, I am working on design-based inference for complex experimental designs in the real-world settings.

-My substantive research explores the political economy of non-democracy, with a particular emphasis on bureaucracy, mental health, and institutions in *China*.
+My substantive research explores the political economy of non-democracy, with a particular emphasis on bureaucracy, mental health, and institutions in China.
 My latest work investigates the implicit bias of street-level bureaucrats in authoritarian regimes, utilizing 40,000 non-emergency hotline text data.
 My formal theory research centers on democratic deliberation and debate.

 As you might anticipate, I align with two "sects": a proponent of Theoretical Implications of Empirical Models (TIEM) and an advocate for the Empirical Implications of Theoretical Models (EITM).